jiangnianshun/django-mdict/doc/doc_en/doc_deploy.md

 6. Set up wsl auto-start script

-Run shell:startup under windows to create the script file ubuntu.vbs with the following content:
+Run shell:startup on Windows to create ubuntu.vbs with the following content:

 ```